mrajguruu/PostForge/README.md

 - **Email:** `admin@blog.com`
 - **Password:** `admin123`

-> **Note:** This is a demonstration environment.
-Some features may have limited functionality on free hosting.
+### 🛡️ Demo Mode Protection

+PostForge features a smart demo mode that protects showcase content while allowing full CRUD testing:

+- ✅ **Protected Demo Data:** Existing posts and categories cannot be deleted
+- ✅ **Full CRUD Testing:** Create your own posts/categories to test all features
+- ✅ **Session-Based Isolation:** Your content is isolated from other visitors
+- ✅ **Auto-Cleanup:** Temporary content automatically removed after 24 hours

+> **Try it:** Attempt to delete a demo post, then create your own and delete it!
+Your changes won't affect other visitors.

 **What you can explore:**
 - ✅ Admin dashboard with real-time analytics
-- ✅ Create, edit, and manage blog posts
+- ✅ Create, edit, and manage blog posts (with demo mode protection)
 - ✅ Category and comment management
 - ✅ Profile settings with image upload
 - ✅ Security features (rate limiting - try 5 wrong passwords!)